 Each of these sites pull content and rental inventory from global databases.
 While all may look similar; they're not.

 You may really score on a DIY rental when you take responsibility to examine ALL minute details carefully as no two search results are exactly the same.
 Everything varies based on availability, price, inclusions and exclusions, Rental Terms & Conditions, deposit holds, insurance inclusion or extras.
 It's the inspection and double checking is where you can save.

 Do Not Assume anything to be true unless you double check it with a call or email to the car rental agency, even when the display shows similar to:

-We can say from experience it is a web template heading; Data is only as accurate as that input by the local rental agencies themselves.
+If you see this it's a generic web template heading; Data is only as accurate as that input by the local rental agencies themselves.
 No OTA (Online Travel Agency inspects the details or enforces full compliance with insurance laws in every local or country.
 Mixing metaphors; in data entry its called garbage in, garbage out.
 Intentional or unintentional, caveat emptor.